Updated: February 2022

 In many of its warning letters, the FDA has “strongly recommended” engaging a third-party consultant qualified in the relevant regulations to assist in meeting CGMP requirements.

 While we help many companies resolve Forms 483 and warning letters, we also help prevent them from being issued in the first place.
 At The FDA Group, we plan and conduct effective internal quality audits to ensure your quality system is completely aligned with all documentation and operations — the critical part of any internal audit.
-More broadly, we assess your current systems and make the necessary improvements for ensuring regulatory expectations are met across all functions of your organization.
+More broadly, we assess your current systems and make the necessary improvements to ensure regulatory expectations are met across all functions of your organization.
 Read our case studies to learn how we've helped firms meet a variety of challenging life science goals.

 In addition to assisting in a project-based consulting capacity, we help life science organizations fill key roles on their team through contracted and direct hire engagements.
 Explore our service areas to learn how we can locate, secure, and manage top industry talent, and/or work in a project-based capacity to evaluate, correct, and maintain your quality system.

 Get in touch with us today and get the conversation started